HMCS Stadacona

-HMCS Stadacona was a commissioned patrol boat of the Royal Canadian Navy (RCN) that served in the First World War and postwar until 1920.
-Prior to entering service with the RCN, the vessel was the private yacht Columbia.
-Following the war, Stadacona performed hydrographic surveys.
+HMCS Stadacona was a commissioned patrol boat of the Royal Canadian Navy (RCN) that served in the First World War, and postwar until 1920.
+Before entering RCN service, she was the private steam yacht Columbia.
+After the war, Stadacona made hydrographic surveys.
 The vessel was sold for commercial use in 1920 and was burned for salvage in 1948.
 Stadacona is a historic name associated with Canada, the voyages Jacques Cartier, the colony of Samuel de Champlain, and Quebec City.

 Origins

 The vessel was built by Crescent Shipyard, Elizabeth, New Jersey as the American steam yacht Columbia, the second yacht of that name built for J. Harvey Ladew of New York, and modeled on the United States Coast Survey steamer Pathfinder that had been built in the same yard.
 Possible conversion into a naval auxiliary was a part of the design with coal-fired triple-expansion steam engines, capable of a guaranteed 14 kn, allowing for steaming range of 7000 mi and a sail plan allowing even longer ranges.

 She was acquired by Aemilius Jarvis on behalf of the RCN in July 1915 along with the yacht Waterus from the New York shipbrokers Cox and Stevens for $155,000.
-(The sales were blocked by the then-neutral U.S. government, and prolific champion yachtsman Commodore Jarvis subsequently had to sneak the ships from the U.S. to Canada.)
+(The sales were blocked by the then-neutral US government, and prolific champion yachtsman Commodore Jarvis subsequently had to sneak the ships from the US to Canada.)
 Columbia was renamed Stadacona, after a small Iroquois village which had previously occupied the site of Quebec City.